The miracle of rebirth

 If we live according to the will of God, we are more likely to follow Christ.
 We must be prepared to renounce sin daily and submit to God's will in repentance.
 And as we do so, God, through the sacrificial blood of Christ, constantly washes us clean of our sins.
 We are spiritually washed clean by the bloody dress of Christ, which stands for His atoning sacrifice.
 By God's grace, we are allowed to live in spiritual holiness.
 And by translating this into our lives, Christ's life is reflected in the light we make.

-A technological marvel transformed Michelangelo's dull and damaged painting.
-But God performs a far more amazing spiritual miracle in us.
-It does far more than restore our tainted spiritual nature.
+A technological miracle transformed Michelangelo's faded and damaged painting.
+But God performs a far more astonishing spiritual miracle in us.
+He accomplishes far more than a restoration of our tainted spiritual being.
 He recreates us.
 Adam sinned, Christ forgave.
 The Bible identifies Adam as the first man.
-And the New Testament shows that, in the sense that we as earthly people are mortal and carnal like him, we are given a life like Adam (1.
-Corinthians 15,45-49).
+And the New Testament shows that, in the sense that we, as earthly beings, are mortal and carnal like him, we are given a life just like Adam's.
+(1 Kor 15,45-49).

-Im 1.
-However, the Book of Moses states that Adam and Eve were created in the image of God.
-Knowing that they were created in God's image helps Christians understand that they are saved through Jesus Christ.
-Originally created in God's image, Adam and Eve sinned and were to blame for sin.
-The first-created men were guilty of sinfulness, and a spiritually defiled world was the result.
-Sin has defiled and sullied us all.
-But the good news is that we can all be forgiven and spiritually recreated.
+However, the Book of Genesis states that Adam and Eve were created in the image of God.
+Knowing that we were created in God's image helps Christians understand that they are saved through Jesus Christ.
+As humans originally created in God's image, Adam and Eve sinned and incurred the guilt of sin.
+The first humans became guilty of sinfulness, and a spiritually defiled world was the result.
+Sin has soiled and defiled us all.
+But the good news is that we can all receive forgiveness and be spiritually reborn.

-Through His act of redemption in the flesh, Jesus Christ, God releases the wages of sin: death.
-The sacrificial death of Jesus reconciles us to our heavenly Father by blotting out what separated the Creator from his creation as a result of human sin.
-As our High Priest, Jesus Christ brings justification to us through the indwelling Holy Spirit.
-The atonement of Jesus breaks down the barrier of sin that has broken the relationship between mankind and God.
-But more than that, the work of Christ through the Holy Spirit makes us one with God while at the same time saving us.
-Paul wrote, "For if while we were enemies we were reconciled to God through the death of his Son, how much more shall we be saved through his life, now that we have been reconciled" (Romans 5,10).
+Through his redemptive work in the flesh, Jesus Christ, God forgives us the wages of sin: death.
+Jesus' sacrificial death reconciles us to our heavenly Father by erasing what, as a result of human sin, separated the Creator from his creation.
+As our High Priest, Jesus Christ grants us justification through the indwelling Holy Spirit.
+Jesus' atoning sacrifice breaks down the barrier of sin that led to the rupture of the relationship between humanity and God.
+But beyond that, the work of Christ through the Holy Spirit unites us with God, making us blessed.
+Paul wrote: "For if, while we were enemies, we were reconciled to God through the death of his Son, how much more, having been reconciled, shall we be saved through his life!"
+(Röm 5,10).

 The Apostle Paul contrasts the consequences of Adam's sin with Christ's forgiveness.
 Initially, Adam and Eve allowed sin to enter the world.
 They fell for false promises.
 And so it came into the world with all its consequences and took possession of it.
 Paul makes it clear that God's punishment followed Adam's sin.
 The world fell into sin, and all people sin and fall prey to death as a result.
 It is not that others died for Adam's sin or that he passed the sin on to his descendants.
 Of course, the "carnal" consequences are already affecting future generations.
 As the first human, Adam was responsible for creating an environment in which sin could flourish unchecked.
 Adam's sin laid the groundwork for further human action.